Activision Blizzard employees launch strike fund, move closer to unionizing

 The video games industry in the United States is not unionized, so a move to get workers to sign union cards is notable.
 It brings Activision Blizzard workers one step closer to organizing, although those who sign the authorization cards are not obligated to join a union.

+One current Activision worker who requested anonymity for fear of retaliation said she signed the union card because “it’s the only option.”

+“Do we want to work for a company that has a history of not only sexual abuse and protecting abusers but also sporadic layoffs that may hit us at anytime, especially as a contract QA worker?
+Or do I risk losing my job to try and make a change?" she said.

-The strike fund is being listed on a GoFundMe page with a goal of $1 million, which would be used for the current work stoppage and future strikes.
-The page was created by Blizzard senior test analyst Jessica Gonzalez who told The Washington Post she was giving her 3-year-old child a bath while organizing the strike fund on gaming messaging app Discord.
+The GoFundMe page was created by Blizzard senior test analyst Jessica Gonzalez, who told The Post she was giving her 3-year-old child a bath while organizing the strike fund on gaming messaging app Discord.
+The effort coincides with Thursday’s Game Awards, a significant annual red-carpet event for the games industry in Los Angeles.
+It’s a time when some of the most eyeballs are on the games industry, and workers planned around that.

-“Workers deserve better, and [CEO] Bobby Kotick is continuing to ignore us,” she said to The Post Wednesday evening.
+“Workers deserve better, and [CEO] Bobby Kotick is continuing to ignore us,” Gonzalez said Wednesday evening.
+Gonzalez had announced her resignation from the company in late November; her last day is Friday.

-Company management told workers in emails shared with The Post that they would be paid their wages for Monday through Wednesday of the walkout, but not beyond.
-If workers want to continue striking Thursday and onward, they will be unpaid or have to use their own accrued paid time off.
-Activision Blizzard did not immediately respond to a request for comment from The Post.

 Over 60 workers at Raven Software, an Activision Blizzard-owned game studio, walked out of work Monday in protest of their parent company laying off 12 of the studio’s quality assurance testers on Friday.
 Hundreds of workers across Activision Blizzard joined Raven Software contractors in solidarity, and in protest of the layoffs.